impact grants ($100K over 3 years)

 Award Amount: Woodard & Curran Foundation will award one grant for $100,000 over three consecutive years, beginning in November 2018, and dispersed as follows: $33,000 in 2018; $33,000 in 2019; and $34,000 in 2020.

 By awarding an Impact Grant, Woodard & Curran Foundation establishes a partnership with a non-profit organization that shares our vision and meets our eligibility, expectations, and evaluation criteria (see below).
-If your organization meets these requirements, we encourage you to apply!
-Applications must be submitted online.
-We do not accept hard copy applications but, to assist in preparing the application, download a pdf of the application.
+If your organization meets these requirements, we encourage you to return to this page in Spring 2019, when our 2019 application will available online.
+In the meantime, for reference only, download a pdf of the 2018 application and refer to Impact Grant FAQs.
 We strongly suggest you review our FAQs before submitting an application, as they contain important information regarding eligibility, the application process, and the timing of the grant award.

 Please direct any questions to: firstname.lastname@example.org.